3 Things Needed To Start A Business

 1. Creating Your Business Name

-Choosing a name may seem an easy step, however, it can be one of the most crucial decisions you make.
+Choosing a name may seem an easy step, however, it can be one of the most crucial decisions you make to start a business.
 Not only should it be memorable, but also distinctive in order to be easy to protect and brand.
 Keep it simple, and to the point, but not so basic that it will be difficult to trademark; as in “Tin Cans” or the like.

 Additionally, make sure a domain name is available to match your company name, or at least its primary intention!
 Your website is going to be an essential piece of the puzzle; if the company name you like doesn’t have a corresponding domain open, consider shifting it around to one that is.
 Don’t settle for a .net if your .com is taken.
 If you select a domain name that someone is already using on the web, you’re asking for trouble – either by stepping on their toes, or losing customers who find their company instead of yours.